DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ### **Data Integrity Considerations**
 1. **Bias and Representativeness:**
 The dataset is based on self-reported Fitbit data from a small group (30 users).
-This may introduce bias, as it reflects a specific subset of the population—people who use fitness trackers.
-Moreover, this small sample size limits the ability to generalize findings to a broader population.
+This may create issues with bias, as it talks about only a specific subset of the population — people who use fitness trackers.
+Also, is a small sample size which limits the ability to generalize findings.
 2. **Credibility:**
-While Fitbit data is generally considered reliable, it might not represent all user demographics.
-Issues like missing data or inconsistencies could exist, but overall, it offers valuable insights into user habits.
+While Fitbit data is considered reliable, it does not represent all users.
+Issues like missing data or inconsistencies could generate a problem, but it offers valuable insights into the target makets habits.

 ### **Privacy and Licensing**
-The dataset is shared under a **CC0 license**, meaning it is free for use, and no personal information is included, ensuring user privacy is protected.
+The dataset is under a **CC0 license**, meaning it is free for use, and no personal information is included, ensuring user privacy.

 ---

 ## 3. Process
 **Data Cleaning and Processing**
 We went with R for our Analizys given the size of the data
 ## To ensure accurate analysis we:
-### Converted Datetime:
-Uploaded CSV to R converted ActivityDate to correct format for handeling.
+Uploaded the CSV files to R and Checked for Duplicate & Missing Data.
-Checked for Duplicate and Missing Data: The dataset was scanned for duplicate entries and missing values.
 No significant issues were identified.
+Also we converted ActivityDate to a correct format for handeling.

 ```r
 # Checking number of unique participants on each data set